ATTENTION!

 Showing posts with label Friday Harbor.
 Show all posts

-Cruise the San Juan Islands – Sample Itinerary, Trip Plan, Info Guide
+Cruise the San Juan Islands – Sample Itinerary, Trip Plan, Vacation Guide

 Our experiences and local knowledge have been earned the old-fashioned way – one cruise at a time.
-Sailing, hiking, biking and gunkholing, all while immersed in nature has been our reward.
+Sailing, hiking, biking and gunkholing, all while immersed in nature have been our reward.

-This website is a compilation of our travels in five sailboats and two trawlers spanning over two decades.
+This website is a compilation of our travels in five sailboats and two trawlers spanning three decades.

 You're invited!